'The action cannot be completed because the file is open in another program' Error

 Set Folder Windows to be Opened as Separate Processes

 The default behavior of File Explorer is to open windows in a single process.
-By adjusting it to now open separate processes could lead to improved stability while also potentially eliminating the 'The action cannot be completed because the file is open in another program' error.
+Selecting the separate process option in the settings could improve stability while potentially eliminating the 'The action cannot be completed because the file is open in another program' error message.

-- Open File Explorer by pressing the Windows key + E on your keyboard.
+- Open File Explorer by pressing the Windows key + E.

 Perform A Clean Boot

-To eliminate a great portion of the programs that might be causing the ''The action cannot be completed because the file is open in another program' error, you can do a clean boot of your system.
-Doing so will start Windows with a minimal number of apps and drivers.
+To eliminate a great portion of the programs and any problematic process that might be causing the ''The action cannot be completed because the file is open in another program' error message, you can do a clean boot of your system.
+With this startup option, Windows will start with a minimal number of apps and drivers.

 - Type system configuration in the search field on the Taskbar.